gonzalonunez/ginny/README.md

 ## Gotchas

-There are a few subtleties related to how Ginny generate code for you:
+There are a few subtleties related to how Ginny generates code for you:

 - Normally, in other systems, files named `index` are used to refer to the root of a directory.
 Unfortunately, this doesn't work in Swift because you can't have two files in the same module with the same name.
 Ginny works around this by dropping any path components that contain `.index`, whether that's a file or a folder.
 This allows you to prefix your `index` files with anything else you need to disambiguate them.
 So, `api/hello/hello.index.swift` is routed to `api/hello` and `api/hello/world/world.index.swift` is routed to `api/hello/world/`.
 See the example app for more.